Line 19 - Child Tax Credit or Credit for Other Dependents

 - On the Summary/Print page (Tax Return Summary page), if someone is shown as getting one of these credits but does not qualify:

-- In TaxSlayer’s Basic Information section, go to the page for that person; check the box labeled “Check if this qualifying child is NOT YOUR DEPENDENT”.
-This removes the person from the Dependents section, and prevents the taxpayer from getting the Child Tax Credit or Credit for Other Dependents for that person.
+- In TaxSlayer’s Basic Information section, go to the page for that person; check the box “Check if this qualifying child is NOT YOUR DEPENDENT”.
+This removes the person from the Dependents section, and prevents the taxpayer from getting the Child Tax Credit or Credit for Other Dependents for them.

 Child Tax Credit